ccswbs/UoGd7-Training/features/howto-webforms.md

 1. Select **Edit**
 1. Select the **WEBFORM** tab
 1. Select the **E-mails** tab
-1. Click on the “Component value” radio button and select the component of the webform that captures the email address (it should match the label for your Email field)
+1. Click on the **Component value** radio button and select the component of the webform that captures the email address (it should match the label for your Email field)
-1. Click on the “Add” button
+1. Click on the **Add** button
 1. On the next page, you can set the E-mail subject, E-mail From Address, E-mail From Name, and E-mail contents
-1. Once you’ve set the email details, click “Save e-mail settings”
+1. Once you’ve set the email details, click **Save e-mail settings**